imogen-rickert/Data_cleaning_manipulation/README.md

 ## Project Description

-I started with a messy data set [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
+I started with a messy data set: [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
 I imported it, used my data wrangling skills to clean it up and prepare it to be analyzed, and then exported it as a clean CSV data file.

 ## Questions & Hypotheses